-The men’s shirt has sleeves that end mid-bicep, while the women’s is entirely sleeveless.
-Both of them feature graduated compression to improve circulation to the muscles of the chest, shoulders, back, and core.
+The men’s shirt has sleeves that end mid-bicep that features graduated compression to improve circulation to the muscles of the chest, shoulders, back, and core.

 The compression is apparent in the PWX Flex fabric, and you’ll definitely notice the difference when you put the shirt on.
 Other benefits of wearing a compression shirt such as this include muscle containment (less unnecessary movement of muscles as you train), better posture, and improved breathing.

 It uses Powermesh paneling to increase airflow, so even if you’re layering, you won’t overheat underneath this shirt.